 Great question.
 We have fuel stations with a variety of goodies.
 We have porta-potties or access to toilets at each fuel station and they are frequent enough that you won't be left high and dry...or should we say wet?
 We also have sag wagons that will be patrolling the course looking for unlucky souls with bike troubles.
 They are happy to help you with the equipment you provide, but every rider is expected to bring their own replacement tube and other repair gear they feel they need.
 The sag wagon may have some tools and a pump to help you out.
 That being said all support for the race ends at 3:00 pm.

-Usually yes, but last year due to COVID-19 and the SE Idaho health department recommendation as well as the decrease in sponsorship this year it will not be feasible to provide a lunch.
+Usually yes, but last year due to COVID-19 and the SE Idaho health department recommendation as well as the decrease in sponsorship was not be feasible to provide a lunch.
 We will revisit this as the ride gets closer, but read on for what we can hope to expect in future years.

 With your registration you have access to a catered lunch.
 Lunch is provided by a local restaurant.
 Tickets will also be sold on the day of the event for individual support crews, family, and/or friends for a set price.
 More information will follow in an email containing race day information when you have registered.